MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 ﻿---
-title: Overview of SAP integration with Power Platform
+title: Overview of SAP integration with Power Platform (preview)
 description: Learn about the SAP integration with Power Platform, and the capabilities of the SAP connector working with Power Automate.
 services: ''
 suite: flow